 I am a new staff member and I didn't choose the buy-up coverage when I enrolled for benefits.
 Can I add it now?

 Yes, you can go to My VU Benefits to elect buy-up coverage.
 You will need to complete an evidence of insurability form to be qualified for coverage.

 Do I have to wait a certain amount of time before the short-term disability benefit begins?
 How does that work?

 Yes, there is a two-week waiting period (14 calendar days).
-You can use PTO or grandfathered sick time until the short-term disability benefit begins.
-If you waived buy-up coverage and enrolled in only the base option, you must use any accrued grandfathered sick time you have before short-term disability begins.
+You can use PTO or legacy sick time until the short-term disability benefit begins.
+If you waived buy-up coverage and enrolled in only the base option, you must use any accrued legacy sick time you have before short-term disability begins.
 Short-term disability can last for up to 24 weeks.
 You will need to a file a claim to receive the benefit and have your physician complete paperwork before you return to work.

 Can I use short-term disability for my spouse's or child's illness?